Robot-Dreams-RO/devops_engineer/docs/_sources/9_kubernetes/0_introduction.rst.txt

 From high up in the sky, Kubernetes is

 - a cluster to run applications on (replaces the VMs and physical servers)
-- an orchastrator to manage the cluster (replaces the hypervisor)
+- an orchestrator to manage the cluster (replaces the hypervisor)

 +++++++++++++++++++++++
 Kubernetes as a cluster